0xdevalias/devalias.net/coaching/index.md

 [[Home](/) > Coaching]

-[Glenn 'devalias' Grant](/author/devalias) is a Bulletproof Coach-in-Training, currently studying through the Bulletproof Training Institute, and set to graduate in 2017.
+[Glenn 'devalias' Grant](/author/devalias) is a certified Bulletproof Coach, who studied through the Bulletproof Training Institute, and graduated in 2017.

 I found Bulletproof after struggling with health and weight issues over the years.
 It was the catalyst I needed to start cleaning up my diet, learn to appreciate whole foods, and really discover the joy of being on a path of constantly improving myself, my health and my focus.